Skip to main content

 Step 1: Select contacts

-Can filter first, then select all matching contacts.
+Choose contacts individually or use bulk selection.
+You can filter first, then select all matching contacts.

 Step 2: Push to campaign

-Click Add to campaign in the bulk action bar
+Click Add to campaign in the bulk action bar and choose the destination campaign.

 Step 3: Launch campaign

-💡 Workflow: Contacts section → Filter by criteria → Select → Push to targeted campaign → Launch
+💡 Workflow: Contacts section → Filter by criteria → Select → Push to targeted campaign → Launch.

 Sending Direct Messages from Contacts